About BJ Kurtz

 Experience in the Business

 I volunteered as a sports journalist for a local newspaper, but soon discovered I loved making up events more than reporting them.
 I moved on to working on the staff of a local community college's literary magazine, selecting short stories and poems for publication.
 I learned so much about the submission process through this experience.
 Shortly after high school, I published The Curse of Atlantis (now titled Atlantis Cursed), a novel I wrote while a sophomore.
 Upon graduating from the University of Arizona with a degree in English, I published The Lord of Nightmares.
-I am looking forward to discovering the business of being an independent author with the release of my third novel, Defending Zeus.
+Since then, I have been expanding my list of novels.

 The Story Continues